derhaodh/pdf-renamer/README.md

+# Pdf renamer
-# A simple pdf renamer that rename the filename based on the field data
+## A simple pdf renamer that rename the filename based on the field data